mwullink/ietf-rpp-core/src/draft-wullink-rpp-core.md

 - Response message: Optional availability response
 ```

-Example request for a domain name that is not available:
+Example request for a domain name that is not available for provisioning:

 ```http
 HEAD /rpp/v1/domains/example.nl HTTP/2